Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 I'm not gonna lie, this was something i spend **a lot of time on** figuring it out.
 Step-by-step things became clear and some parts started to work.

-Now that i'm writing this article and i'm reviewing the XAML\MAhapps  part, it's already a bit of a blur on how i got that part done.
+Now that i'm writing this article and i'm reviewing the XAML\MahApps  part, it's already a bit of a blur on how i got that part done.
 I should re-visit it in the coming months.

 Anyway, with the Helpdesk-button on the top and the wheel-cog on the buttom left, i had most of my features implemented.
 The gray wheel cog will open a fly-in menu that has the option to install a printer.
 This would open the [TCP\IP-printtool](https://cookiecrumbles.github.io/Deploying-TCPIP-printers-with-a-Powershell-GUI/) i wrote about.